 The candlestick itself is called the body.
 It’s either hollow or filled.
-If it’s hollow, there’s buying pressure; a filled candlestick represents selling pressure.
+If it’s hollow, there’s buying pressure.
+And a filled candlestick represents selling pressure.

 The top of the wick is the high for the stock value at that particular time and the bottom of the tail is the low.
 The point at which the wick or tail meets the candlestick denotes the open and close prices for the stock.

 To help you learn to read trading charts, let’s go over the most popular chart patterns.
 The best chart time frame for day trading is the 1-minute or 5-minute chart.
 But I use other time frames as well.
 These patterns can appear on any chart time frame.

 A pennant is also known as a symmetrical triangle or a flag.
 It begins with a wide range, then it consolidates tighter to a small range.
 Your entry is either going long when it breaks out or going short when it breaks down out of the consolidation.